abhi3700/My_Learning-Python/libs/py-pm-tools/maturin/README.md

 pip install target/wheels/guessing_game-0.1.0-cp38-abi3-macosx_11_0_arm64.whl
 ```

 Now, this can be integrated with other project management tools like `poetry`, `huak`, etc. My personal favourite is `huak` ❤️.
+Refer to the [huak](../huak/README.md#integrate-with-rust) for more details.

 ## Commands